I Lived: Cover versions and usage in media

 "I Lived" served as the theme song for the 2015 NHL Playoffs.
 It also served as the tribute song for the retirement ceremony of Detroit Pistons center Ben Wallace at The Palace of Auburn Hills.
 ESPN has used it on multiple programs, including SportsCenter and First Take, while Jordan Smith, the winner of season 9 of The Voice, sang the song in a promotional music video of NBC for the 2016 Summer Olympics.

 The song has been used on the TV shows 90210, The Michael J. Fox Show and Red Band Society, as well as in the 2014 film The Giver.
 "I Lived" was the final song covered in the series finale of the musical comedy-drama Glee, and was the first song used by Noah Galloway and his partner Sharna Burgess on season 20 of Dancing with the Stars.

 NBC used the song in commercials for The Office and Parks and Recreation, while ABC featured it in multiple ads for its 2017 drama The Good Doctor and the final season of Modern Family in 2019.
 The song is also used as the background music for Huawei Mate 10 commercial, with Naomi Watts and Anna Kendrick.

 It was sung by Peter Gallagher in the Season Two series finale titled "Zoey's Extraordinary Goodbye," of Zoey's Extraordinary Playlist.

+WWE used the song to pay tribute to John Cena at Saturday Night's Main Event XLII.